railsgirls/guides.railsgirls.com/_pages/tools.md

 <div class="os-specific big"></div>

-This step is important, because the commands you need to run on a Windows computer are different to Mac or Linux.
+This step is important, because the commands you need to run on a Windows computer are different from Mac or Linux.
 The instructions for Windows will not work on Mac and vice versa.
 If you're using a cloud service to build your app (like Replit), you'll need to run the Linux commands even if you are on a Windows computer.

 ## <i class="icon-text-editor"></i> Text Editor {#text-editor}

 To create your app you'll need to write code.
 This can be done with a Text Editor made for writing code.
-Listed below are examples of text editors your can use for writing code and editing files.
+Listed below are examples of text editors you can use for writing code and editing files.
 We recommend <strong>Visual Studio Code</strong> as it's a very complete package that works out of the box.

 Choose an editor, go to the website linked below and install it following the instructions on the website.